hastec-fr/apash/README.md

 ```

 ### Oh my Exception !
-By default, Apash return an exception log when something was unexpected.
+By default, Apash returns an exception when something was unexpected.
 It can take this form:
 ```bash
 unset myArray myOtherArray